Jouddeken/graduation-project/docs/design/index.md

 - Patterns are a good way to find solutions
 - An invision prototype is a good way to test your designs
 - Good UX testing is difficult
-- The design phase is not my specialization